RishabSeshadri/NationalParkSearch/README.md

 then returns information about those parks.

 ------------------------------------------------------------------------------------------
-Project designed by Kevin Howard and Rishab Seshadri
+UGAHacks 8 project designed by Kevin Howard and Rishab Seshadri